genghishack/PAS-frontend/README.md

-# MapApp FrontEnd
+# PAS App FrontEnd

-This is a template repo for map-based projects.
+This is a map-based application showing resources that are helpful when dealing with cases of extreme parental alienation.

-initially copied from the "bluezone" project and meant to be extended for other efforts.